+SACB 401(k) Plan

-The Samuel Adams Cincinnati Brewery 401(k) Plan for Represented Employees (the "SACB 401(k) Plan") is a Company-sponsored defined contribution plan.
-It was established in 1997 and is available to all union employees upon commencement of employment or, if later, attaining age 21.
+The "SACB 401(k) Plan", which was established by the Company in 1997, is a Company-sponsored defined contribution plan.
+It is available to all members of Local 1 and Local 20 upon commencement of employment or, if later, attaining age 21.
 Participants may make voluntary contributions up to 60% of their annual compensation to the SACB 401(k) Plan, subject to IRS limitations.
-Company contributions for fiscal years 2021 and 2020 were insignificant.
+Company contributions for fiscal years 2022, 2021, and 2020 were insignificant.